New England on the map

 Crime and Anti-Social Behaviour in New England

-Local crime rates sit higher than national averages.
-Anti-social behaviour accounts for the highest share in New England, with 25 incidents logged in March 2026.
+Local crime rates sit broadly in line with national averages.
+Shoplifting accounts for the highest share in New England, with 25 incidents logged in May 2026.

 Deprivation and Employment in New England